tullo/high-performance-go/04-Execution-Tracer.md

 sys	0m0,000s
 ```

-> Don't use `time go run mandebrot.go` or you'll time how long it takes to compile the program as well as run it.
+> Don't use **time go run mandebrot.go** or you'll time how long it takes to compile the program as well as run it.

 ----

 ### 4.1.2.
 What is the program doing?

-So, in this example the program took 1.6 seconds to generate the mandelbrot and write to to a png.
+So, in this example the program took **1.5 seconds** to generate the mandelbrot and write to a png.

-Is that good?
-Could we make it faster?
+- Is that good?
+- Could we make it faster?

-One way to answer that question would be to use Go’s built in pprof support to profile the program.
+One way to answer that question would be to use Go's built in `pprof` support to profile the program.

 ## 4.2 Generating the profile

 To turn generate a profile we need to either

 - Use the `runtime/pprof` package directly.
 - Use a wrapper like `github.com/pkg/profile` to automate this.

 ## 4.3 Generating a profile with runtime/pprof

-To show you that there’s no magic, let’s modify the program to write a CPU profile to os.Stdout.
+To show you that there's no magic, let's modify the program to write a **CPU profile** to `os.Stdout`.

 ```go
 import "runtime/pprof"